 Measures N & G: Savanna's School Bonds

 We are grateful to the Savanna School District community for its support of Measure N, which passed with an outstanding 72.5% approval rate at the November 4, 2008 election as well as Measure G, passed by the voters in June 2012.
 The passage of these two General Obligation bonds will fund capital improvements at each of our four elementary schools and will affect our children's education and our community for generations to come.
-The Savanna School District Board of Trustees (Board) determined specific projects to be funded by Measure N and Measure G bond authorizations; copies of those projects can be found on the School Boundaries section of this web site.
+The Savanna School District Board of Trustees (Board) determined specific projects to be funded by Measure N and Measure G bond authorizations; copies of those projects can be accessed by clicking the links below.

 The use of bonds has allowed us to continue our modernization projects while construction costs remain low, providing much-needed modernized facilities for our students and staff.
 Without these funds, which have been approved by voters, we would be unable to address significant and required renovations and repairs that aging buildings need.